 Many are unsure as to what child maintenance covers; it is defined by the government as being the ‘financial support towards your child’s everyday living costs when you’ve separated from the other parent’.
 Should you have a good relationship with the other parent, you may be able to privately agree a ‘family-based arrangement’ between yourselves.
-If this is not possible, you will need to get the Child Maintenance Service involved, formerly known as the Child Support Agency.
+If this is not possible, you will need to get the Child Maintenance Service involved.

 If you have a shared parenting arrangement (the child spends the same number of nights with each parent), neither of you is obliged to pay child maintenance, even if one parent has a higher income or fewer outgoings.
-The process of figuring out who pays child maintenance when you share custody is another topic we have discussed here on our blog.
+Have a look at our blog who pays child maintenance when you share custody for more information.

 What does child maintenance cover?

 At its simplest, child maintenance is about providing your child with the food, clothes and home that they need to thrive and enjoy the best possible start in life.

 Ultimately, it is up to the parent with primary care responsibilities as to how the money is spent.
 Child support is the legal minimum that a parent must contribute to the upbringing of their child, although they can certainly pay more should they wish.

 Grounds to challenge a child support assessment

 There are four grounds to apply for variation of child maintenance payments which are: